Sour Crop in Chickens: Cause, Treatment and Prevention

 how to treat sour crop

-The first thing that would probably come to mind when chicken farmers find out sour crop in chickens is: Why did my chicken get sour crop?
+The first thing that would probably come to mind when chicken farmers find sour crop in chickens is: Why did my chicken get sour crop?

-Slow digestion
+Slow Digestion

-Undigested food and items
+Undigested Food and Items

-Food such as long and stringy grass or too much bread and pasta might be hard to digest.
+Another reason why a sour crop occurs is when food or other items remain stuck in the crop.
+Food such as long, stringy grass or too much bread and pasta might be hard to digest.
 These will get stuck in the crop and trigger yeast growth.

-Internal injury
+Internal Injury

 However, there are cases wherein items that are not supposed to be eaten, such as nails, rubber, and sharp pieces, injure your chicken’s body internally.